wp-plugins/post-status-menu-items/readme.txt

 == Installation ==

-1. Upload the "CMS Post Status Menu" folder to the `/wp-content/plugins/` directory of your WordPress site.
+1. Upload the "post-status-menu-items" folder to the `/wp-content/plugins/` directory of your WordPress site.
 1. Activate the plugin, "Post Status Menu Items" through the "Plugins" menu in WordPress

 == Frequently Asked Questions ==